Our Mission

 Over the past five years, you’ve helped us:

-• Ensure 100% of racer registration fees go directly to research.
+• Ensure racer registration fees go directly to research.

 • Achieve our $250,000 commitment to MS research at UAMS in 2018.